AfriGen-D/checkref/docs/tutorials/quick-start.md

 - ✅ Docker or Singularity installed
 - ✅ Basic command line knowledge

+**Note**: This tutorial uses CheckRef's included test data (~30KB).
+You don't need your own VCF files to get started!

 If you haven't installed these yet, see the [Installation Guide](/guide/installation).

 ## Step 1: Get CheckRef and Test Data